Odds Movement Tracker

 When the odds move significantly down on a horse or specific player or team.
 If a horse is 6-1 morning line and is being sent off the 1-1 betting favorite, that’s a big market move.
 Similarly, if a 3-point NFL underdog becomes a 3-point favorite, a market move has clearly occurred.

-Is betting on a steamer a good idea?
+Is betting on a team with increased odds good idea?

 There are no guarantees in sports or pari-mutuel betting.
 Steamers are generally backed by sharp bettors for specific reasons.
 If you believe those reasons have merit and agree with the selection, then consider placing a wager and following the sharps.
 If not, then take a pass or bet the other side, which will offer added value.